TooMuch4U/pisspricer-api/README.md

 A Node.js Express web api used for Pisspricer.
 The api is currently deployed at [api.pisspricer.co.nz](https://api.pisspricer.co.nz).

-# Pisspricer Web API
-A Node.js Express web api used for Pisspricer.
-The api is currently deployed at [api.pisspricer.co.nz](https://api.pisspricer.co.nz).

 # Requirements
 - Node.js
 - npm